isleinteritus/oversalted-backend-v3/documentations/tasks.md

 ---

 - [] destructure controllers into (routes?)
-  contains different items
+- [] expand route naming to take the ID of the user that wants to: logout, delete.
+So we have to do one less database hit to find the user of the userBody that is sent.
 - [] destructure controllerNameBody for greater degree of control of data entering services instead of using the spread operator
 - [] update file name structure. services -> commentServices
+- [] Small task: when user logs in the sessionKey is not returned, yet it is added to the database.
+Json returns to early.
+Need to tinker with that.
+- [] userModel, sessionKey is set as an array.
+This causes sessionKeys to build up different keys.
+I don't want to leave a trail to the user based on their session.
+However, with mongoose, I can use $pullAll as a way to remove all keys if muiltiple keys is added.
+Not a fan even if it works.
 - [] variable cleanup
 - [] make it more _functional_ with the goal of one action one thing.
 YOU GOT ONE JOB SMALLS.
+- [] flesh out sessions for better tracking

 ###### Figure x out